The larynx is a womb where word is created.

 THE WAY OF CHANT

-Giulia Maria graduated in Italy in Opera Singing, later she specialized in Ancient music, Renaissance and Baroque singing, following the School in Ornamentation, Ancient and Baroque Practices of the harpsichordists Emilia Fadini and Luca Moser, where she studied the Baroque Theory of Affects (Affektenlehre) proposed by the great scholar Athanasius Kirchner (Musurgia Pathetica) and practised by the Italian Baroque composer Giacomo Carissimi.
+Giulia Maria Miscioscia (Julia Maria Mee-sho-sha) graduated in Italy in Opera Singing, and later she specialized in Ancient music, Renaissance and Baroque singing.
+She followed the School in Ornamentation, Ancient and Baroque Practices of the harpsichordists Emilia Fadini, Luca Moser and Roberto Gianotti, where she studied the Baroque Theory of Affects (Affektenlehre) proposed by the scholar Athanasius Kirchner (Musurgia Pathetica) and practised by the Italian Baroque composer Giacomo Carissimi in Rome duirng Baroque Age.

-She trained in Chamber Choirs and Vocal Conducting with the international master and conductor Lorenzo Donati (Italy) and Nicole Corti (France), participating in projects of madrigals, medieval and renaissance polyphonic music, baroque opera and dance.
+She trained in many Choirs with the international master and conductor Lorenzo Donati (Italy), and Nicole Corti (France), participating in projects of madrigals, medieval and renaissance polyphonic music, baroque Opera and baroque dance with the Italian director Deda Cristina Colonna.

 She attended the Acting School “Il Faro Teatrale” Academy in Milan, founded by the director and actor Massimo Sabet, where she studied dictions and Italian phonetics.

 Giulia believes that music is an excellent ally to face the tidal waves and storms of life.
-As a singer, she personally experienced many challenges, like a huge fracture to her jaw at 35 years old, that’s why now she has a deep knowledge of phono-respiratory technique and of art of singing without effort and tension, but with ease and grace, called “Sprezzatura” in ancient Italian Music School.
+As a singer, she personally experienced many challenges, like a huge fracture to her jaw at 35 years old and an ischemia, that’s why now she had to work a lot on herself.
+She has a deep art of listening the voices and knowledge of phono-respiratory technique and of art of singing without effort and tension, but with ease and grace, that was called “Sprezzatura” in ancient Italian Music School.

-Music is not just a form of entertainment, but a sacred art that can educate harmony, can help to transform and should be used to teach about emotions and to inspire goodness.
+BE AWARE!
+Music is not a form of entertainment, but a sacred and precious art, that should educate to express and create harmony in our emotions.
+Music can help to transform and therefore it should be used to teach about emotions and to inspire goodness.

-Music awakens vitality and hope, singing guides our body to rediscover harmony and health, to overcome even the greatest difficulties.
+Music awakens vitality, imagination and human connections.
+The art of singing guides body and mind to rediscover harmony and health through body awareness, resonance and vibration, and helps to overcome even the greatest difficulties in life.

 Those who follow the path of singing, learn to connect deeply with body and mind, they are educated to respect and to be free from physical tensions and mental blocks.

-A free voice is a symptom of a light and gentle soul and a soft body.
+A free voice should be a symptom of a light and gentle soul, of a sensitive body and a soft mind.

 Giulia Maria unify the experience of singing with the awareness of yoga practice and breathe (pranayma).
 She is a Certified 500h Yoga Teacher from Mediterranean Yoga Federation, Europe.